PKU-RL/Creative-Agents/README.md

 ```

 Before running with CoT+GPT-4 or Diffusion+GPT-4V, please make sure you have an OpenAI API Key that can access to GPT-4 and GPT-4V(ision).
+In our experiments, we use Minecraft Official Launcher instead of Microsoft Azure, following this [link](https://github.com/MineDojo/Voyager/blob/main/installation/minecraft_instance_install.md#option-2-minecraft-official-launcher).

 To test with CoT+GPT-4, run:
 ```
 python cot_gpt4.py --api_key <API_KEY> --task <TASK_DESCRIPTION> --mc_port <LAN_PORT>